Travel from Southern California

 Continue on 108 as 49 splits off and 120 joins it.
 After a straight stretch, you will see a sign for "Don Pedro West Shore - La Grange Road" as the highway curves to right.
 Make the left turn from the pocket that appears about halfway through the curve.
 Watch for opposing traffic that is going very fast.
 (Also note that you might see one or two signs that say "Don Pedro East Shore" before you get to the correct turn - Do not be fooled!)

 Continue straight for several miles, straight through the stop sign, and on until you get to the "T" at Snelling - turn right.
+Continue on Hwy 59 for many miles until you get into Merced.
+It will finally reach a "T" at 16th Street, follow the signs to the right (yes, right) to get back on Hwy 99.

 Piece of cake!